 The National Race to End Women’s Cancer, for which KB Concepts directed marketing and media from 2011-2015, is the Foundation’s signature annual event.

 Results: Each November, months of planning and outreach via social media, traditional media and influencer marketing — including recruiting celebrity cancer survivor Camille Grammer as the Foundation’s national spokeswoman and Race Chair — as well as events, sponsorships and key partnerships culminated in significantly greater social media audience size; solid national and local media coverage including the NY Times, People, Women’s Health, Coping with Cancer and Redbook Magazines, a record number of participants each year, and unprecedented support from the Foundation’s survivors, sponsors, surgeons and donors.
-The 2015 National Race raised almost $500,000.
+The event has raised more than $1.5 million to date.